25 Best Gifts for New Grandparents June 2026

 Smart displays, such as the Amazon Echo Show or Google Nest Hub, are among the most useful gifts for grandparents living far away.
 Unlike a smartphone, these devices sit on a counter and can be voice-activated, which helps if they want to chat while cooking or if their hands are not as steady as they used to be.
 Some models allow certain family members to connect instantly without the grandparent pressing a button, so those calls are easy and frequent.

-Simplified Tablets
+Simplified tablets

 If a standard iPad feels too complex, consider a tablet designed for seniors, like the GrandPad.
 These devices offer a simple interface with large icons and focus on connection through video calls, photos, and voice messages.
 Many include built-in data plans, so the new grandparent does not even need home Wi-Fi to receive photos or calls, which makes staying in touch much easier.